Dynamic Sauna EMF Rating Unveiled

 - Infrared Saunas: EMFs are generated by electric heating panels.

-- Traditional Saunas: Mostly EMF-free unless electric heaters are used.
+- traditional saunas: Mostly EMF-free unless electric heaters are used.

 Why It Matters